 Your program should be based on the needs & desires of the individuals in your unit.
 To ensure your unit's needs are met, we suggest that your unit have each youth decide, in advance, all the merit badges & other advancement & activities they want to do.
 Merit badge sign-ups will be accessed through https://scoutingevent.com/023-WSR2025.
-The list of merit badges offered at Wente Scout Reservation with prerequisites & the tentative schedule are located on Pages 67-70.
+Our Merit Badge & Activity Schedule with prerequisites & the tentative schedule are located on Pages 67-70.